magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 ## Create ChirpStack integration

-You will need to have access to ThingsBoard Professional Edition.
-The easiest way is to use [ThingsBoard Cloud](https://thingsboard.io/installations/choose-region/){:target="_blank"} server.
-The alternative option is to install ThingsBoard using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

 <br>
-Let's move on to setting up the integration between the ThingsBoard platform and ChirpStack.
+Let's move on to setting up the integration between the IoT Hub platform and ChirpStack.

 **1. Basic settings**.

-- Sign in to your ThingsBoard account.
+- Sign in to your IoT Hub account.
 - Navigate to the "**Integrations**" page under the "**Integrations center**" section.
 Click "**plus**" button to add a new integration.
 - From the list, select the integration type "**ChirpStack**".
 - If you'd like to monitor events and troubleshoot, enable [debug mode](/docs/user-guide/integrations/#debug-mode){:target="_blank"}.